 - Ask your weight loss surgery Mexico or other international surgeon about using a pneumatic compression device during and after surgery

-- Ask your weight loss surgery Mexico or other international surgeon if taking an anticoagulant (blood thinner) is necessary while traveling
+- Ask your weight loss surgeon if taking an anticoagulant (blood thinner) is necessary while traveling

-- Travel on an airline with sufficient leg room
+- Choose an airline or passenger class with sufficient leg room

 - Wear loose clothing

 - Walk briskly for at least half an hour before takeoff

 - Don’t stow carry-on baggage under seat (you’ll need the legroom)

 - Take deep breaths frequently throughout the flight

 - Flex your calves and rotate your ankles every 20 to 30 minutes